-Dr. Jim Murphy is an Associate Professor, Gastrointestinal (GI) Tumor Service Chief and Co-Director of the Center for Health Equity, Education and Research (CHEER) within the Altman Clinical Translational Research Institute (ACTRI).
+Dr. Jim Murphy is an Associate Professor, Gastrointestinal (GI) Tumor Service Chief and Co-Director of the Center for Health Equity, Education and Research (CHEER).
 He also serves as the Associate Radiation Oncology Residency Program Director and an Academic Community Director in the UC San Diego School of Medicine.

 As a leader in the field of health services research, Dr. Murphy has ongoing project focusing on identifying and reducing health disparities, creating patient-based risk assessment tools, and defining the patterns of care of radiation across the US on a population-based level.
 He is the principal investigator on clinical trials involving pancreatic cancer, and he serves as the site principal investigator on multiple national cooperative group trials.
 A dedicated clinical researcher, he has published over 140 journal articles and serves an Associate Editor (GI Cancers) of the International Journal of Radiation Oncology, Biology and Physics.
 In addition, he is member of the National Comprehensive Cancer Network (NCCN) panel for the treatment of colorectal and anal cancer.
 In addition to his research work, he is a dedicated clinician and has been recognized as a Top Doctor by the San Diego Magazine.